 }

 try_files $uri $uri/ /index.php$is_args$args;— The standard WordPress front controller.
 Static files and directories are served directly; everything else routes throughindex.phpwith query strings preserved.
-WordPress handles its own permalink routing from there.client_max_body_size 8M;— Match this to your largest expected media upload.
-Set it at the server-block level, not globally — Nginx buffers request bodies to disk, and a globally large limit combined with many connections can exhaust disk space during an attack.try_files $uri =404;in the PHP block prevents WordPress from executing non-existent PHP files — a request for/uploads/hack.png/index.phpgets a 404 before PHP ever sees it.
+WordPress handles its own permalink routing from there.try_files $uri =404;in the PHP block prevents WordPress from executing non-existent PHP files — a request for/uploads/hack.png/index.phpgets a 404 before PHP ever sees it.- No

 At this point you can visit https://mysite.com and run the famous five-minute WordPress installer.
 But don't stop here — the next sections are where the real configuration happens.

-These rules block the most common WordPress attack vectors.
+These rules handle security and routing for WordPress.
 All of them must appear before the general location ~ \.php$ handler — Nginx processes regex locations in order, and the first match wins.
+Save this as wp.conf and include it from your server block:

 deny all;